hurik/impact-astar-for-entities/README.md

 Calculates the path and the the result will be saved in `this.path`.

 Since version 1.2.0 you also can activate the max movement with `this.maxMovementActive`.
 The lenght of the path can be modified with `this.maxMovement`.
-But you should deactivatee the `this.directionChangeMalus45degree` and `this.directionChangeMalus90degree` malus (Set it to zero ...) to prevent strange paths.
+But you should deactivate the `this.directionChangeMalus45degree` and `this.directionChangeMalus90degree` maluses (Set them to zero ...) to prevent strange paths.
 Check the `example/lib/game/entities/player.js` for more information ...

 * **destinationX and destinationY:** The destination ...
 * **diagonalMovement:** If true diagonal movement is activated (Default) and when false it isn't.